 Phoenix is a 2U-CubeSat for upper atmosphere science and technology demonstration, built by a team of students of National Cheng Kung University (NCKU).

 It is a part of the QB50 constellation.
 The QB50 project, which will demonstrate the possibility of launching a network of 50 CubeSats built by Universities Teams all over the world as a primary payload on a low-cost launch vehicle to perform first-class science in the largely unexplored lower thermosphere.

 Phoenix carries three mission payloads:

-The satellite will be launched with the bulk of the QB50 constellation to the ISS in 2017, from where they will be deployed.
+The satellite was launched with the bulk of the QB50 constellation to the ISS in 2017, from where the satellite was deployed on 17 May 2017.
 The in-orbit lifetime of LilacSat-1 is about 3 months, from deployment to de-orbit.

 |Nation:||Taiwan (Republic of China)|